let's build something

 When people hear “marketing funnel,” they often think of e-commerce — quick clicks, impulse buys, and cart checkouts.
 Construction doesn’t work that way.
 With high-value projects and long sales cycles, your funnel is about capturing intent, building trust, and nurturing prospects until they’re ready to move forward.

-The key is to start with the lowest hanging fruit — capturing demand that already exists — before you invest in brand awareness or top-of-funnel tactics.
+The key to making profitable marketing investments in construction is to start with the lowest hanging fruit — capturing demand that already exists — before you invest in brand awareness or top-of-funnel tactics.

 Step 1: Capture Existing Demand First